ABOUT US

 Why It Matters

 There has been a surge of malaria in Africa.
 Malaria makes Africans sick and is killing us.
+In the UK cases of imported malaria also reached a 20 year high in 2023.

 Almost every minute an African child dies of Malaria.